Moszna, Opole Voivodeship: History

 According to the 1 December 1910 census, among 461 inhabitants of Moszna, 134 spoke German, 316 spoke Polish, and 7 were bilingual.
 Only a portion of Prudnik County participated in the 1921 Upper Silesia plebiscite, which was supposed to determine ownership of the Province of Upper Silesia between Germany and Poland.
 Moszna found itself in the eastern part of the county, within the plebiscite area.
-163 people of Moszna voted to remain in Germany, and 15 voted to secede for Poland.
+163 people of Moszna voted to remain in Germany, and 15 voted to reunite with Poland.
 In the end, the area of Prudnik, along with Biedrzychowice, remained in Germany.